DarthChurros/MKS22X-Rocks/README.md

 Tejas - Display for Ball

 5/7/19
-Justin and Elizabeth - Rock (will be updated later) Tejas and Rachel - Ball (will be updated later)
+Justin and Elizabeth - added rock image, LivingRock eyes Tejas and Rachel - ball bounce with randomization